 Tom's dissertation, "The Effects of School System Superintendents, School Boards and Their Interactions on Longitudinal Measures of Districts' Students' Mathematics Achievement," received the University of Louisville's College of Education and Human Development Dean's Citation upon completion of his degree requirements.
 Since completion of his Ph.D., his research has won both the Districts in Research and Reform group's dissertation of the year award and the Research on the Superintendency group's dissertation of the year award from the American Education Research Association (AERA).

 His research has been presented in several conferences including the AERA 2011 conference in New Orleans, La.; the 2012 AERA conference in Vancouver, British Columbia; and at the International Congress of School Effectiveness and Reform's 2011 conference in Limassol, Cyprus.

 Tom serves as the chairman of the Kentucky Teachers' Retirement System's Board of Trustees, a member of the Superintendents' Advisory Council for the Commissioner of Education and president of the Council for Better Education.

 He also serves as a member of the Unbridled Learning Guiding Coalition, which leads the state's work related to our new assessment and accountability model and the development and implementation of our new teacher and leader effectiveness system.
-In addition, he represents Kentucky as a member of the Governing Board and of the Council of County School Superintendents of the American Association of School Administrators.
+In addition, he represents Kentucky as a member of the governing board of the American Association of School Administrators.

 Tom and his wife, Gwen, have two daughters: Abby and Audrey.